Cairn Terrier: History

-Cairn terriers originated in the Scottish Highlands and the Isle of Skye.
+Cairn Terriers originated in the Scottish Highlands and the Isle of Skye.
 Prior to 1873, terriers in Scotland were collectively referred to as 'Scottish Terriers'.
 In the early days of the breed's establishment, the name 'short haired Skye Terrier' was used.
 After concerns raised by the Skye Terrier Club, the name 'Cairn Terrier' was given to the breed instead.
 The name 'Cairn Terrier' comes from cairns, where the terriers often flushed out vermin.

 The Cairn Terrier was registered into the American Kennel Club in 1903.
 The Kennel Club of the United Kingdom gave the Cairn Terrier a separate register in 1912; the first year of recognition, 134 were registered, and the breed was given Championship status.
 While registration of white Cairns was once permitted, after 1917, the American Kennel Club required them to be registered as West Highland White Terriers.
-The dog was definitively accepted by the Fédération Cynologique Internationalein 1963.
+The dog was definitively accepted by the Fédération Cynologique Internationale in 1963.